elibroftw/blog.elijahlopez.ca/content/posts/university/bu-423-options-futures-swaps.md

 ### Strangle Combination

 - Make money when volatility is higher
-- OTM Put and OTM Call
+- Purchase OTM Put and OTM Call
+- Breakeven stock price is the strike price(s) +- net premiums paid (+ for call and - for put)

 ### Strip & Strap